-For most of my year abroad, I posted regularly on Facebook so that my family, friends, and students could travel vicariously with me.
+For most of my year abroad for my Fulbright to Romania, I posted regularly on Facebook so that my family, friends, and students could travel vicariously with me.
 Included here are almost all of my travel posts as well as a few from my host cities Bucharest and Cluj.
 In private posts, I shared commentary and poetry of a more personal nature; many of these can be found in “Poestry.”

 Press all day long, and you’re still not done;